My Opinion On Web Components

 Experience

-Honestly, the experience with Web Components (atleast for me) wasn’t that bad.
-I was using it to add progressive enhancements / small interactivity in my site’s guestbook (hey btw check it out at /guestbook).
-But here’s the thing, I was using it all wrong.
-Or atleast not the way most people would think.
+Honestly, the experience with Web Components (Atleast for me) wasn’t that bad.
+I was using it to add small interactivity in my site’s guestbook.
+(Check it out at /guestbook) However, I was not using it the way most people would think.

 Here is what I did: